 - 1.)
 Parity.
 Fire Safety Inspectors shall receive parity on salary, overtime, holidays, and educational incentives as it pertains to the H-4 Inspector classification. - 2.)
 Fire Protection Engineers Holidays.
 Fire Protection Engineers (5215) shall receive compensatory time equal to the computed rate authorized for the H-4 classification.
 The Fire Department may elect to suspend the compensatory time for the 5215 classification and replace it with income at the 5215's rate.
-Effective July 1, 2014 the base wage for classification 5215 Fire Protection Engineer shall be increased by 6%.
-Additionally, effective July 1, 2014 and thereafter, classification 5215 Fire Protection Engineer shall receive the same base wage increases as classification 6281 Fire Safety Inspector. - 3.)
+Effective July 1, 2022 the base wage for classification 5215 Fire Protection Engineer shall be increased by five percent 5%. - 177.
+3.)
 Other Matters.
 Matters of mutual concern may be referred to the Union/City Relations Committee for further consideration.